Asylum Seekers Centre

 Complaints process

 At ASC, we are committed to fostering a culture that is respectful of the privacy of individuals.
-If you believe your privacy has been breached by us, or need to correct the personal information held by us, please contact the CEO on 02 9078 1900 or via email to ceo@asylumseekerscentre.org.au.
-Alternatively you can write to us at Asylum Seekers Centre, Becher House, 43 Bedford Street, Newtown, NSW 2042.
+If you believe your privacy has been breached by us, or need to correct the personal information held by us, please email feedback@asylumseekerscentre.org.au.
+Alternatively you can write to us: Human Resources, Becher House, 43 Bedford Street, Newtown NSW 2042.
 We will promptly acknowledge and investigate any complaint we receive and respond in a reasonable period of time.

 If you are not satisfied with our response, you may take your privacy complaint to the Office of the Australian Information Commissioner (OAIC).
 To make a complaint to the OAIC, please visit the OAIC’s website https://www.oaic.gov.au/privacy/privacy-complaints or phone 1300 363 992.